syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-off-line-installer.md

    ![Web Offline Installer Progress Wizard](images/webofflineinstaller-8.png)

-   > **Note** <br /> The Completed screen is displayed once the Blazor product is installed.
+   > The Completed screen is displayed once the Blazor product is installed.
 If any version is selected to uninstall, The completed screen will display both install and uninstall status.

    ![Web Offline Installer Summary Wizard](images/webofflineinstaller-9.png)